equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 "sophisticated debugging" is different.
 It's the same logic as we were explaining before:

-Regular Enumerator evaluates all values on every layer and passes those that meet criteria to next Enumerator layer.
+* Regular Enumerator evaluates all values on every layer and passes those that meet criteria to next Enumerator layer.

-Lazy Enumerator tries to evaluates one value through out all layers of Enumerators one at a time unless it not meet condition of any of layers.
+*  Lazy Enumerator tries to evaluates one value through out all layers of Enumerators one at a time unless it not meet condition of any of layers.

 Now this way of writing collection classes gives you flexibility of changing your decisions in a future with least amount of change.

+When to use Enumerator and when Lazy it's really up to you to decide.
+Benchmark tools and common sense are your best friend.
+I just wanted to show you tools now go build some pyramids!

 ## Conclusion